M64GitHub/libtsprites/README.md

 sudo cp lib/libtsprites.so /usr/lib
 ```
 You then need not set LD_RELOAD and such for running your program,
-and are done by just including the header and use `-ltsprites`.
+and are done by just including the header and adding `-ltsprites`
+to your linker flags.

 ## EXAMPLE CODE
 For getting started quickly, example code is provided in the subfolder